takahashikzn/indolently/README.md

 There is no runtime dependency.

-To build, [Apache Ant](http://ant.apache.org/) and [Apache Ivy](http://ant.apache.org/ivy/) are required.
+[Apache Ant](http://ant.apache.org/) and [Apache Ivy](http://ant.apache.org/ivy/) are required to build.

 # Installation

 Just type <code>ant [RET]</code> at project root.

-A moment later, you will find a jar file at ./target/indolently.jar
+A moment later, you will find a jar file in ./target directory.

 # How to use